lpsm-dev/gitlabrc/README.md

 <strong>Use:</strong>

-with dependencies already installed, commits that do not follow the semmantic commit rules will be automatically blocked in the development environment
+With dependencies already installed, commits that do not follow the semmantic commit rules will be automatically blocked in the development environment

 ```cmd
 C:\>  git add .